If you’re reading this, you’re probably looking to get a personal loan but have some credit issues.

 Personal loans may not be the best option depending on your situation.
-If you have poor credit then you are looking at higher rates that may make a loan much more risky.
-In these cases there are a few alternatives to consider.
+If you have poor credit, you are looking at higher rates that may make a loan much riskier.
+In these cases, there are a few alternatives to consider.

-A payday loan is a very short term loan that needs to be repaid in full, you cannot make monthly payments.
-I do not recommend payday loans, however if someone is in an emergency and needs money quickly they can do so with these types of loans.
+A payday loan is a very short term loan that needs to be repaid in full; you cannot make monthly payments.
+I do not recommend payday loans.
+However, if someone is in an emergency and needs money quickly, they can do so with these types of loans.
 You can apply for a payday loan and have the money in your hand within the hour.
-They come with extremely high interest rates, over 300% if you were to annualize the rate.
-If you do get a payday loan make sure you pay it back in full as soon as possible and never get another one unless you’re in a dire situation.
+They would come with extremely high-interest rates, over 300% if you were to annualize the rate.
+If you do get a payday loan, make sure you pay it back in full as soon as possible and never get another one unless you’re in a dire situation.

-If you are looking to consolidate debt there are others ways to move your credit card debt to a lower rate.
+If you are looking to consolidate debt, there are other ways to move your credit card debt to a lower rate.
 A balance transfer credit card is a credit card that allows you to transfer the balance on an existing card to the new card.
-Usually these types of credit cards come with a 0% interest rate for the first 6-18 months.
-This will allow you to pay off that debt interest free.
+Usually, these credit cards come with a 0% interest rate for the first 6-18 months.
+This will allow you to pay off that debt interest-free.